 As an employer, you may decide to set up an HSA for your employees to motivate them to choose a less expensive high-deductible health plan.
 The HDHP is far more affordable for you, and you may still be able to save even if you contribute a portion to your employees’ HSAs each year.

 Choosing such a benefit as an HSA or an FSA can attract new employees to your small business and can incentivize your loyal employees to stay with you for years to come.
-In addition, the contributions you make to either of these plans should be tax-deductible, further helping you offset costs.
+Also, your contributions to either of these plans should be tax-deductible, further helping you offset costs.

 Helping Employees Meet Their Care Costs